-I have based this list off the current activity, achievements and their talent from when I published this list (Aug 2021).
+I have based this list on the current activity, achievements, and talent from when I published this list (Aug 2021).
 Some of the fighters are yet to fight at welterweight, but I wouldn’t be surprised if many of them end up in the 147lb division at some point.

 You can either watch my video version or read on below.

 1. Josh Taylor

 Taylor has had one of the quickest rises in boxing since turning pro, having competed in the super lightweight division to date.
 In just 18 bouts he managed to clear out the division becoming the first four-belt undisputed champion from the UK along with winning the World Boxing Super Series in 2019.